tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/02-Commands.md

 ### Next Steps

-In the next step, we'll create the `AttendeeRegistrationResult` that will package together the outputs of processing this command - both the created `Attendee` and the `AttendeeRegisteredEvent` that needs to be published.### Step 2: Adapters
+In the next step, we'll create the `AttendeeRegistrationResult` that will package together the outputs of processing this command - both the created `Attendee` and the `AttendeeRegisteredEvent` that needs to be published: [**Step 3: Combining Return Values**](01-Combining-Return-Values.md)